 - Chocolates … make own own chocolates as gifts

-- Home made gifts … I’m not a brilliant crafter but there are still hundreds of lovely home made gifts that we can make ourselves
+- Home made gifts … there are still hundreds of lovely home made gifts that you can make, even if you’re not a crafter

-- Organise our own santa’s grotto with neighbours
+- Organise your own Santa’s grotto with neighbours

 - Go to free Christmas carol concerts rather than expensive shows